Oil wrestling: History

 Oil wrestling can be traced back to ancient Sumer and Babylon.
-Cognate forms of folk wrestling practiced by Turkic-speakers are found throughout Western Eurasia (i.e. Europe and Central Asia) under the names Köraş, Khuresh, Kurash, etc..
-Greco-Roman traditions also point to the practice of oil wrestling.
+It was also a popular sport amongst the Ancient Greeks and the Romans.
+Cognate forms of folk wrestling practiced by Turkic-speakers are found throughout Western Eurasia (i.e. Europe and Central Asia) under the names Köraş, Khuresh, Kurash and more.
+Greco-Roman traditions also point to the practice of oil wrestling and its spread.

+After the conquest of Anatolia by Seljuk Turks, a form of traditional freestyle wrestling called Karakucak Güreşi (literally "Ground hug") was popularized, where special leather clothing was worn and wrestlers commenced the competition by pouring olive oil on their bodies.
+This form evolved into what is currently known as Yağlı Güreş, or Turkish oil wrestling.
+In the Ottoman Empire, wrestlers trained in special schools called tekke (تکیه), which were both athletic and spiritual centers.
 Wrestlers oil one another prior to matches as a demonstration of balance and mutual respect.
 If a man defeats an older opponent, he kisses the latter's hand (a sign of respect for elders in Turkey).

 Matches are held all over Turkey throughout the year, but in early summer, around 1000 competitors gather in Kırkpınar for an annual three-day wrestling tournament to determine who will be the winner, or başpehlivan ("chief wrestler"), of Turkey.
 Evidence from Ottoman chronicles and documents indicate that the Kırkpınar Games have been held every year since 1362.
 The Guinness Book of World Records accepts this as the world's oldest continually sanctioned sporting competition.
 The games have only been cancelled about 70 times.
 In 1924, they were moved to the present location after the Balkan War, some 35 km from the original site.

 There are some organized oil wrestling competitions outside Turkey, particularly the ones regulated by the Royal Dutch Power Sport Federation (Koninklijke Nederlandse Krachtsport en Fitnessfederatie (KNKF)) in the Netherlands.